-Aspen University's clinical and administrative sites are located in a building complex, Sky Harbor Towers, which employs security personnel who are on site 24/7.
+Aspen University's corporate location is in a building complex, Tower 1660, which does not provide building security.
 During business, building lobby doors are unlocked.
-Key cards are issued to personnel for after-hours access.
-In addition, all administrative office and classroom areas are restricted with key card access at all times.
+Key cards are issued to Aspen personnel for access to Aspen's suite and restricted key cards are issued for after-hours access.